Peter Thorne (English footballer): Stoke City

 Thorne joined Stoke City in July 1997 after manager Chic Bates paid £500,000 for his services.
 He was signed as a replacement for Mike Sheron who joined Queens Park Rangers.
 He top-scored with 16 goals in 1997–98 which was unable to prevent Stoke suffering relegation to the Second Division.
 He struggled for form in 1998–99 scoring 11 goals before he became a regular goalscorer in 1999–2000.
 He scored 30 goals as Stoke reached the play-offs where they lost out to Gillingham.
-During the season Thorne scored four goals against Chesterfield on 4 March 2000 becoming the first Stoke player to score four goals in a single match since John Ritchie in 1966.
-He also scored the winning goal in the 2000 Football League Trophy Final.
+During the season Thorne scored four goals against Chesterfield on 4 March 2000 becoming the first Stoke player to score four goals in a single match since Paul Maguire in May 1984, he also scored the winning goal in the 2000 Football League Trophy Final.
 Thorne again top-scored in 2000–01 with 19 goals as Stoke again failed in the play-offs this time against Walsall.
 Thorne began the 2001–02 season well scoring four goals in five matches before he left to join Graham Kavanagh at Cardiff City.
 In Total Thorne scored 80 goals for Stoke in 189 appearances.